burriach/edlab/content/authors/oriol-lluch/_index.md

 ---
 # Display name
-title: Alba Martín
+title: Oriol Lluch

 # Username (this should match the folder name)
 authors:
-- alba-martin
+- oriol-lluch

 # Is this the primary user of the site?
 superuser: false